Key Concepts

 The Irrigation Gap Problem — Command Area vs Utilised Area

-• Canal infrastructure without field channel completion
+• Canal infrastructure completed without last-mile field channel construction

 • No electricity or pump access for groundwater extraction in remote areas